John Endres says that if you can’t get the basics right, forget about the fancy stuff

 Johannesburg’s future looks increasingly bleak.
 Unless the city’s administration can get the basics right, that future will slip further out of reach.
 Weeds on the roadside may seem like a minor issue, but they are emblematic of a deeper malaise.
 The administration’s failure to handle simple tasks is a clear sign that it is not equipped to deal with the complex problems that loom on the horizon.
 The consequences of this neglect are already being felt.
 They will only grow more severe if left unaddressed.

 On assuming office, our latest mayor, Dada Morero of the ANC, said: “The people of Johannesburg have tasked us with basic duties of ensuring that water comes out of their taps, lights come on, waste is collected, traffic lights work, buses operate efficiently, and people live in safe communities – this is not too much to ask for.”
-Indeed it is not, but our leaders do no more than pay lip service to these basic requirements, as these evidence shows.
+Indeed it is not, but our leaders do no more than pay lip service to these basic requirements, as this evidence shows.

 It is time for residents to become more assertive in their relationship with the city management.
 Even while the city is falling apart, the mayor and the members of the mayoral committee are nowhere to be seen.
 It is a sign of disrespect towards voters and residents.
 Where we come across these politicians in public, we should ask them to justify their underperformance and explain how they are going to address it.
 And while they think about it, we the residents will have to do their jobs to hold the city together, through our own efforts, our residents’ associations, our community organisations, our civil society organisations.